crowdcode-de/nanohttpd/core/README-ANDROID.md

 This is because you will have to enable a tunnel to your emulatur.
 See https://developer.android.com/studio/run/emulator-networking for details.
-In case that your emulator does not accept the mentioned auth token, stop it, remove the token and restart. then it will have a new one.
+* In case that your emulator does not accept the mentioned auth token, stop it, remove the token and restart. then it will have a new one.
+* When you cold boot the emulator and/or wipe the data you must redo this steps.

 ## My app does not start any more